rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 ## Log to file

-If None is switch `on` there is no log to file.
-If `off` there is either a minimum or full log to file.

-- either Min (last 10 lines) or Ful logging of output from rsync, be carful not logging everything, the log file might be big
+There is three choices for logging, none, min and full and they are mutually exclusive.
+The following are settings for logging:

+- none - there is no logging
+- min - last 10 lines of output is logged
+- full - everything is logged

-- the log file can be inspected by `⌘L` shortcut or bu the File menu
-- the log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`
+The log file can be inspected by `⌘L` shortcut or bu the File menu.
+The log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`.

 ## Level log